diyagarg-23/multiple_linear_regression/README.md

-# Multiple Regression
+# Multiple Linear Regression
-This repository documents my learning experience on Multiple Regression based on a YouTube tutorial.
+This repository documents my learning experience on Multiple Linear Regression based on a YouTube tutorial.

 # Dataset
 The project uses the load_diabetes dataset from sklearn.